daguenette/greenlight/README.md

 - How to use optimistic concurrency control to avoid race conditions when two clients try to update the same resource at the same time.

 - How to use context timeouts to terminate long-running database queries and prevent unnecessary resource use.

+## 8 - Filtering, Sorting, and Pagination

+- Return the details of multiple resources in a single JSON response.

+- Accept and apply optional filter parameters to narrow down the returned data set.

+- Implement full-text search on your database fields using PostgreSQL’s inbuilt functionality.

+- Accept and safely apply sort parameters to change the order of results in the data set.

+- Develop a pragmatic, reusable, pattern to support pagination on large data sets, and return pagination metadata in your JSON responses.